 There’s nothing quite as lovely and fulfilling as sharing our hearts and homes with our cats.
 They provide endless entertainment and even cuddles.
-However, it’s not like we want to share everything with our cats (though they clearly think differently, given their propensity for bringing us dead rodents).
+However, it’s not like we want to share everything with our cats (they clearly think differently, given their joy at bringing us dead rodents).

 Today, we’re going to outline what ringworm is, how it’s spread, what an official diagnosis should entail, how to treat it, and answer the most pressing question pet parents have when they discover it: can I handle my cat if they have ringworm?

 First things first: the name ‘ringworm’ is misleading.
 Ringworm has nothing to do with worms at all.
 Ringworm is a common fungal infection of the superficial layers of your cat’s skin, hair, and nails.
 Its name comes from the circular shape of the symptomatic hair loss of the infection.

 It’s caused by a specific group of fungi known as dermatophytes.
 Once they make a home for themselves in their host’s body, they thrive by digesting keratin, the main protein structure of hair and nails.
 As they feast on keratin, they begin to rapidly multiply into millions of single-cell spores that can perpetuate the infection.